The Police Federation of England and Wales is a staff association for all police constables, sergeants and inspectors (including chief inspectors).

 Each of the 43 police forces in England and Wales has a Constables’ Branch Board, a Sergeants’ Branch Board and an Inspectors’ Branch Board, each elected by the rank they represent.

-Each board meets regularly to consider issues that affect their electorate, but much of their work is carried out when they meet together, forming a Joint Branch Board (JBB).
+Each board meets regularly to consider issues that affect their electorate, but much of their work is carried out when they meet together, forming a Branch Council.